Meet the PSU Board of Trustees

 Pete Nickerson (Chairman of the Board)

-The immediate past-chair of the PSU Foundation Board of Directors, Nickerson is the co-founder and principal of Chinus Asset Management.
+A past-chair of the PSU Foundation Board of Directors, Nickerson is the co-founder and principal of Chinus Asset Management.
 The former general manager of Nike in China, Nickerson is a fluent Mandarin speaker who has conducted business throughout Asia and lived for extended periods in Shanghai, Guangzhou, Hong Kong, Taiwan, and Singapore.
-Nickerson has also founded and developed trading, investing and manufacturing businesses that currently generate just under $1 billion of sales and directly employ over 85,000 people.
+He has also founded and developed trading, investing and manufacturing businesses that currently generate over $1 billion of sales and directly employ over 100,000 people.
 Nickerson has been deeply involved in both the Asian and American public and private equity markets over the past four decades and has built an extensive network in Asia through his role as director of Growth-Link Overseas Company, a Hong Kong–based investment firm he co-founded in 1988.
-Nickerson currently serves as a board member for two publicly listed companies: Feng Tay Enterprises (TW9910) on the Taiwan Stock Exchange and Cascade Corporation (CASC) on the NYSE.
+Nickerson currently serves as a board member for Feng Tay Enterprises (TW9910) a publicly listed company on the Taiwan Stock Exchange and is a former board director of Cascade Corporation (CASC) on the NYSE.
 Nickerson holds a bachelor’s degree in political science from the University of Oregon.

 Peter W. Stott

 Stott has been president of Columbia Investments, Ltd. since 1983.
 He also served as the vice chairman and a principal of the real estate private equity firm ScanlanKemperBard Companies from 2005 to 2010 and as CEO of that company from 2008 to 2010.
 Stott was formerly president and CEO of Crown Pacific from 1988 to 2004.
 Stott founded Market Transport, Ltd. in 1969, the largest “asset-based” transportation and logistics services company headquartered in Oregon, and served as chairman and CEO of the company until 2006.
-Stott is a member of the board of directors of the Portland State University Foundation, member of the Founder's Circle of SOLV, and trustee of the Portland Art Museum.
-Stott also serves on the Board of Directors of Gerding/Edlen Development Company, a Portland-based commercial real estate development firm specializing in mixed-use urban renewal projects and Omega Morgan, one of the largest machinery moving and industrial construction companies in the Pacific Northwest.
+Stott is a member of the board of directors of the Horatio Alger Association of Distinguished Americans, member of the Founder's Circle of SOLV, and trustee of the Portland Art Museum.
+Stott also serves on the board of directors for Con-way Inc. (NYSE: CNW), the nation’s third-largest less-than-truckload carrier; Gerding/Edlen Development Company, a Portland based commercial real estate development firm; River Point Farms, America's largest onion grower; and Omega Morgan, an industrial services company.
 Stott attended Portland State University and has an honorary doctorate from the university.

 Vernier is co-founder and COO of Vernier Software & Technology, a company founded in 1981 that produces science educational software and hardware.
 Vernier and her husband also are co-founders of the Vernier Charitable Fund at the Oregon Community Foundation and are major donors to numerous education, social service and environmental organizations in Oregon.
 Vernier currently serves on the Triangle Coalition for STEM (Science Technology Engineering and Mathematics) Education, a national board advocating for the improvement of STEM education, as well as the board of the Oregon Chapter of The Nature Conservancy.
 She previously served on the boards of the Oregon Business Education Compact and the Board of Visitors for the College of Science at Oregon State University, among other boards.
 Vernier has received distinguished service awards from the American Association of Physics, AAPT Ohio section, University of Oregon, and Oregon Science Teachers Association.
 A social worker and law office manager prior to co-founding Vernier S&T, Vernier received her B.A. in Sociology from Ohio State University.
 Vernier and her husband, David, were recipients of the Simon Benson Award for Philanthropy in 2014.